-21. Termination
+4.7 Termination

-Termination on REGS for an individual candidate will normally occur when they receive advice from the Institution that they have successfully registered as IEng or CEng with the Engineering Council UK.
+Termination on REGS for an individual candidate will normally occur when they receive advice from the Institution that they have successfully registered as IEng or CEng with the Engineering Council.

-In cases where an individual candidate fails to make satisfactory progress under the scheme, ATOC reserves the right to review the situation and, if necessary terminate the support of REGS for that individual.
+In cases where an individual candidate fails to make satisfactory progress under the scheme, RDG reserves the right to review the situation and, if necessary terminate the support of REGS for that individual.
 This action may be necessary to protect the integrity of the scheme as a whole.
-Prior to taking this action, ATOC will specify improvement actions necessary at two successive 6-monthly review meetings.
-Should satisfactory progress fail to be made after this, the Chairman of the REGS Steering Committee will carry out a case review and his/her decision will be final.
-The review will include consultation with the candidate's mentor and employing company representative and is without prejudice to the contract of employment between the candidate and their employing organisation.
+Prior to taking this action, RDG will specify improvement actions necessary at two successive 6-monthly review meetings.